MFR6340/theenglishextension.org/young-world-1/unit-1: You and Me.md

 <img src="https://imgur.com/OUUlfCh.png" width="25%" />

-The story, written in the form of a poem, explores the homesick feelings of a young woman who travelled extensively in Australia with her family.
-The reader is challenged to think about their ownhome, wherever that may be, and how to appreciate all the little things that make it home.
+The story, written in the form of a poem, explores the homesick feelings of a young woman who has travelled extensively with her family in Australia withand her family.
+Teelings of home sickness.
+A poem about Australia and about nature, the reader is challenged to think about their ownhome, wherever that may be, and how to appreciate all the little things that make it home.

 <a href="https://www.bookdepository.com/My-Country-Dorothea-MacKellar/9781743837702?ref=grid-view&qid=1665849509446&sr=1-1" rel="nofollow"> Buy on BookDepository</a>